schooltool-project/schooltool-book/source/system-requirements.rst

 Where can I download SchoolTool?
 ++++++++++++++++++++++++++++++++

-You won't find a simple download link for users to install SchoolTool.
+There is no "Download" link to install SchoolTool.

 SchoolTool is a full stack web application.
 That is, it comes with its own web server and database.
-To make sure all the necessary components are installed correctly, we distribute SchoolTool to users as packages, primarily through Ubuntu Linux.
+To make sure all the necessary components are installed correctly, we distribute SchoolTool to users as packages, through Ubuntu Linux.
 This gives users a simple "app store" one-click installation experience.

 What follows is an explanation of this choice, hardware recommendations, and in subsequent pages instructions for installing various versions of SchoolTool on various versions of Ubuntu.